 Ok, we’ll ask the annoying question again, why Buffalo?
 It’s Kimelberg’s hometown for one thing, and though he moved to the Albany area at an early age, he spent summers here, on Native land near Irving, NY, where he developed a strong awareness and connection to the maternal side of his heritage (his father, a Jewish neuroscientist, hails from London, England).
 Kimelberg’s mother, a teacher, was very involved in the Seneca Nation.
 His brother, now deceased, was chief operating officer for them.
 His great uncle, Cornelius Seneca, was president of the Nation in the 1960s.

 Kimelberg was living in the Boston, MA, area when he was recruited back here by the Senecas, returning to Western New York a dozen years ago.
 “I’d always done work for them,” he says.
 “And I got an offer when they were looking to move into revenue streams other than gaming.”
-Today he lives in Williamsville with his wife, a professor at UB teaching in the disciplines of sociology, economic development, and urban poverty, and their 12-year-old daughter.
+Today he lives in Williamsville with his wife, a professor at UB teaching in the disciplines of sociology, economic development, and urban poverty, and their teenage daughter.

 “This is my passion project,” he says.
 “I collect contemporary art, and I always wanted to open a gallery.
 I love the eclectic, arts-focused Allentown area.
 When I found this building for sale, I knew the high ceilings would be perfect for a gallery.
 The driving force for me was this idea that people, Native and non-Native, don’t realize there are really high-level Native artists creating contemporary artwork.
 We want to give more of a voice to those artists and their work.”